Acne.org Regimen Help Pages

 Q When I apply the moisturizer it burns/stings.
 What should I do?

-A Some people may experience light burning or stinging when they are new to The Regimen.
+A Some people may experience light burning or stinging when they are new to The Acne.org Regimen.
 The skin may be sensitive from the benzoyl peroxide and this may cause an uncomfortable sensation when the moisturizer is applied.
 This usually goes away within a few weeks as the skin adjusts to the new products.
-Also, be sure you did not start out with a moisturizer that contains glycolic acid (AKA alpha hydroxy acid - AHA).
-If you are going to use one of them, it's usually best to wait at least a month before doing so.
-The glycolic acid and/or lactic acid in them may create a brief sting or burning sensation to the skin.return to top

 Q My skin looks absolutely terrible.
 It is peeling off, red, and I am miserable.
 What do I do?

 A You are either allergic to benzoyl peroxide or you started too fast.
 An extremely small percentage of people are allergic to benzoyl peroxide and experience swelling and/or crusting.
 If your skin swells up, discontinue use immediately.
 Most likely if you are experiencing severe dryness/redness, you simply started too fast.
 It takes a few days to a few weeks for your skin to become acquainted with benzoyl peroxide and the redness/dryness should subside with time.
-Using a non-overdrying liquid cleanser can help prevent this dryness as well.
 Also, be sure to moisturize liberally.
-If you really can't stand the dryness, stop The Regimen completely, give your skin a few days to recover, and begin again with a much smaller dosage of benzoyl peroxide, only ramping up the dosage as you feel comfortable.
-But remember, you eventually need to use A LOT of benzoyl peroxide to achieve total clearing.return to top
+If you really can't stand the dryness, stop The Acne.org Regimen completely, give your skin a few days to recover, and begin again with a much smaller dosage of benzoyl peroxide, only ramping up the dosage as you feel comfortable.
+But remember, you eventually need to use A LOT of benzoyl peroxide to achieve total clearing.

 Q My skin is dry from the benzoyl peroxide.
 Nothing seems to be able to make it non-dry.
 What do I do?

 A First, be absolutely sure you are using plenty of moisturizer.
-If using Acne.org Moisturizer, use 2 full pumps if moisturizing the entire face.
+Use 2 full pumps if moisturizing the entire face.
 Feel free to go up to 3 pumps if need be.
-Acne.org Moisturizer is calming to acne-prone skin, so using more will not make you break out.
+Acne.org Moisturizer with Lichochalcone is calming to acne-prone skin, so using more will not make you break out.
 On the contrary, keeping your skin in balance should help you achieve consistently clear skin.
 You may also add 5-6 drops of jojoba oil into whichever moisturizer you are using each time you apply it as well.

 If you are feeling dry but are completely clear, you may also try gradually reducing the amount of benzoyl peroxide you use.
 Use as much as you need to stay clear but reduce dryness.

-Lastly, substituting your usual nightly moisturizer with an AHA moisturizer a few nights a week can help.return to top
+Lastly, substituting your usual nightly moisturizer with an AHA moisturizer a few nights a week can help.

 Q I have sensitive skin.
-Can I do The Regimen?
+Can I do The Acne.org Regimen?

 Q How long until I should expect improvement?

-A See the what to expect section of The Regimen.return to top
+A See the what to expect section of The Acne.org Regimen.

 Q My skin is extremely oily.
 Do I need to moisturize?